owulveryck/blog/content/post/software1.5.md

 +++
 images = ["/assets/lstm/LSTM-cell.png"]
-description = "From sfotware 1.0 to software 2.0.
+description = "From software 1.0 to software 2.0.
 A little story of why I made a parser in go" draft = false title = "Parsing mathematical equation to generate computation graphs - First step from software 1.0 to 2.0 in go" date = 2017-12-18T16:47:27+01:00